 I wrote this article because, as a New Relic Partner, we have many customers coming to us with slow applications, environment issues, and other performance issues that we are asked to diagnose and fix.
 But, I began to notice a pattern, unrealistic expectations of how to solve an increasingly complex problem.
 They wanted to find “that one thing” to quickly fix it all.
 I realized we were being asked for a silver bullet.

 When I started out in tech things were a little simpler

 Expectations have changed completely.
-Latency of more than 3 seconds for a mobile e-commerce page is a complete fail now.
-Now web environments have hundreds of applications that overlap running on hybrid co-los and a proliferation of public cloud services.
+The latency of more than 3 seconds for a mobile e-commerce page is a complete fail now.
+Now web environments have hundreds of applications that overlap running on hybrid co-loss and a proliferation of public cloud services.

 We have customers who have over 600,000 requests a minute!
 We have others that are running global networks in dozens of languages with multiple releases a day by different teams.
-As a leading services partner to Github we know a little something about complexity of development with some customers having over a 1000 developers committing simultaneously.
+As a leading services partner to Github, we know a little something about the complexity of development with some customers having over 1000 developers committing simultaneously.

 We have to be willing to think a little differently now